A gentle serum and towel on a counter for a post botox skin care routine.

 If you have a facial, chemical peel, or even a facial massage scheduled, you’ll need to make a quick call to reschedule.
 Any treatment that involves rubbing, pressure, or exfoliation should be avoided for at least 24 hours, but I often suggest waiting even longer.
 According to the Cleveland Clinic’s aftercare advice, waiting until any minor bruising or swelling has completely disappeared is the safest bet.
 For more intensive treatments like microdermabrasion or laser therapy, it’s best to wait at least one to two weeks.
 Always let your esthetician know you’ve recently had Botox so they can adjust your treatment accordingly.
 This simple step ensures your Botox stays exactly where it was intended to work its magic.

-Skincare Ingredients That Enhance Your Botox Results
+The Best Skincare Ingredients to Complement Your Botox

 Once you’ve given your skin a little time to settle after your treatment, you can start thinking about a supportive skincare routine.
 While Botox works its magic on the underlying muscles, the right ingredients can make the surface of your skin look smoother, healthier, and more radiant.
 Think of your skincare as the perfect partner to your injectable treatment—one handles the dynamic wrinkles, and the other improves overall skin quality.